c-mart/smog/readme.md

 # smog: Simple Markdown blOG
-See a demo blog, which is also my personal blog, at https://smog.c-mart.in.
-(Todo: host a demo site where people can log in, where the database is rebuilt every hour or so)

 smog is intended to be a lightweight yet feature-complete blog platform for individuals and organizations.
 I wrote smog in about 60 hours to learn web development using Python and the [Flask](http://flask.pocoo.org/) microframework, after trying other blog platforms and deciding they weren't for me.

+See a real live example (also my personal blog) at https://smog.c-mart.in.
+Play with a demo site at http://smogdemo.c-mart.in.
+Log in with username 'test@test.com' and password 'test', create some posts and play with the settings.
+(Demo site is rebuilt from scratch every 30 minutes, if you're having trouble just try again in half an hour.)

 I want smog to be a pleasure for bloggers, readers, and also developers who want to tweak or extend what their blog can do.